Short Term Disability FAQ

 How is Medical Leaves Administration notified of my disability?

-MLA monitors disability transactions in Workday, and will send a disability packet in the mail to your home address when you are placed on leave.
+MLA monitors disability transactions in Workday, and will send a disability packet electronically to your Cornell email address when you are placed on leave.

 When must a “Notice and Proof of Claim for Disability Benefits” (DB-450) be completed?